 Himalayan Rock Salt comes from a time when planet Earth was a pristine eco system, over 250 million years ago.
 Himalayan salt is a marketing term for Halite (rock salt) from Pakistan, which began being sold in Europe, North America, and Australia in the early 21st century.
 It is mined in the Khewra Salt Mines located in Khewra, Jhelum District, Punjab, Pakistan, about 300 km from the Himalayas in the foothills of the Salt Range.
 The salt sometimes comes in a reddish or pink color, with some crystals having an off-white to transparent color.
 It is commonly used for cooking similar to regular table salt, brine, and bath products.
 According to Saltworks, a company that sells various types of salt, Himalayan rock salt contains 84 trace elements and iron.

-Food and Health Benefits:
+Food and Health Benefits

 Himalayan salt is a rock salt popular among health food advocates who seek it for the nutritional value of its fairly abundant trace minerals.
 The salt is also used in Andalucian San Nicasio potato chips.

 Himalayan Rock Salt can be used directly on food, or you can dissolve whole crystals in water to make brine with a concentration of 26%.
 A teaspoon of the brine can be taken each day.
 You can also use the salt in a bowl of hot water to help with sinus issues, as a warm compress for pain or injuries, as a mineral salt, as an eye-bath, to gargle with, to heal cuts, and even as a skin scrub.
 Himalayan rock salt is reported to:

 Blocks of Himalayan salt may be used to serve, cook, and cure food.
 These techniques have been featured on Iron Chef and have also been adopted by a number of chefs.